as228gn/Stuff_Lending_System/testreport.md

 ### 3.1 Create Contract

-1. Create a contract for I2 lending to M2, 3 days of lending, from day 1 to and including day 3.
+1. Create a contract for Ball lending to Joe, 3 days of lending, from day 5 to and including day 7.
 2. Check that the contract was created.

 ### 3.2 Create Contract - Not Enough Funds

-1. Create a contract for I1 lending to M2, 3 days of lending, from day 1 to and including day 3.
+1. Create a contract for Pot lending to Sara, 4 days of lending, from day 5 to and including day 8.
 2. Check that the contract was not created due to lack of funds.

 ### 3.3 Create Contract - Conflicting Time

-1. Create a contract for I2 lending to M2, 3 days of lending, from day 4 to and including day 6.
+1. Create a contract for Ball lending to Benny, 5 days of lending, from day 4 to and including day 8.
 2. Check that the contract was not created due to conflicting time.

 ### 3.4 Create Contract - Conflicting Time

-1. Create a contract for I2 lending to M2, 3 days of lending, from day 6 to and including day 9.
+1. Create a contract for Ball lending to Benny, 3 days of lending, from day 4 to and including day 6.
 2. Check that the contract was not created due to conflicting time.

 ### 3.5 Create Contract - Conflicting Time

-1. Create a contract for I2 lending to M2, 3 days of lending, from day 4 to and including day 9.
+1. Create a contract for Ball lending to Benny, 3 days of lending, from day 6 to and including day 8.
 2. Check that the contract was not created due to conflicting time.

 ### 3.6 Create Contract - Conflicting Time

-1. Create a contract for I2 lending to M2, 3 days of lending, from day 6 to and including day 6.
+1. Create a contract for Ball lending to Benny, 3 days of lending, from day 5 to and including day 7.
 2. Check that the contract was not created due to conflicting time.

 ### 4.1 Advance Time